- Company News

 To maximize profit opportunities, traders need to increase trading volume.
 The price changes are not always significant, so to make up for it, traders should invest higher amounts of cryptocurrency.
 Investors must be mindful of transaction, deposit, and withdrawal fees, which can take a significant portion of their profits.

 7. ICO Investing (Initial Coin Offerings)

 ICOs are a crowdfunding method where tech creators sell tokens that will later be replaced with altcoins once the company is up and running.
 The benefit is that tokens can be traded on exchanges and may significantly rise in value over time.

 There are two main ICO investment strategies; flipping – which involves purchasing tokens and trading them immediately, and holding – where investors find a company and its tech promising and profit from their future success.
 Flipping requires demand for both the token and the company, but big gains require big investments.
 Holding requires research, a deep understanding of the business model, development team, total supply, and inflation.

 Available to everyone

 8. Managing Investor Funds

 Investment portfolio management includes organizing and maintaining investments to hit specific targets.
-Depending on these goals, investors can choose different strategies, asset allocation, methods of risk management, etc.
+Depending on these goals, investors can choose different strategies, asset allocation, and methods of risk management.

-Active management, on the other hand, implies choosing investments to outperform some market benchmark.
+Passive management requires investors to have a fixed asset allocation and don’t attempt to outperform the market conditions.
+As this method does not involve active trading, the associated fees are low.
+Active management, on the other hand, implies choosing investments to outperform market benchmarks.
 It involves higher fees, and some research suggests that it doesn’t generate consistent profits as advertised.

 Not too complex